donkim07/Mpox-Disease-Model/README.md

 ### Installation

 1. Clone the repository using `git clone https://github.com/donkim07/Mpox-Disease-Model.git`
-2. Install the required packages using `pip install -r requirements.txt`
+2. Install the required packages using `pip install -r requirements.txt` remember to update the versions to tha current ones.

 ### Usage